wanglin2/mind-map/README.md

 module.
 If you need it, you can try using other libraries to parse `xml` to `json`.

+## Error `Getting bbox of element "text" is not possible: TypeError: Cannot read properties of undefined (reading 'apply')`

+The reason is that the installed version of `@svgdotjs/svg.js` is too high.
+You can manually reduce it to the version of `3.0.16`.

 # API

 ## Instantiating